opendatasoft/ods-documentation-landing-page/ods-tutorial/source/tutorials/dashboard/index.rst

 .. rst-class:: block-step

-    20 _ Save your page and click the Open page button: this is what your page should look like by now!
+    20 + :tutorial-keycap:`Save` your page and click the Open page button: this is what your page should look like by now!

 [screenshot content page with 3 visualizations]